8 Everyday Boat Maintenance Tips to Give You Total Peace of Mind

 But what deserves special attention with this common chore?

-Here are some words of wisdom from a clean-freak like me:
+Here are some words of wisdom on boat maintenance tasks from a clean-freak like me:

 - For dry storage areas, use an outdoor vacuum to clean up dirt or other debris.